 Our current attitudes are evidence we’ve missed the point.
 We feel concerned or even outraged, for example, when secular school systems and government agencies don’t want the Ten Commandments, Christmas nativity displays, and references to God on their property.
 Yet our efforts to introduce God’s kingdom into people’s lives to meet their obvious needs are negligible.
 We rely on government agencies to meet people’s needs, then we grumble about their ineffectiveness or their humanistic methods.

 We fail to realize the most effective way to influence or change a society is by transforming individual lives.
 It involves spiritual salvation, lifelong discipleship, application of biblical principles, and development of a relationship with God that affects absolutely every aspect of the person’s life, and we need to begin with ourselves.
 We change a nation one person at a time, making God and his kingdom relevant to their real and perceived needs until they are willing to commit their lives to the God we serve.
 Then we can help them discover and fulfill their God-given destiny, while providing the support they need to do so.

 I believe the extreme cultural and political transformation toward secularism happening in our country now is just the next logical step.
 The church has proved its societal incompetence and irrelevance, so the government naturally must care for people who need help and set cultural standards, resulting in a wholesale rejection of Judeo-Christian principles.

 Should we expect anything different?

-We Christians can’t keep viewing our government as the answer.
+We Christians can’t keep abdicating and viewing our government as the answer.
 Yes, we must continue voting and promoting our values to our elected representatives.
 But that effort must be secondary to our commission, which is to make disciples of Jesus, serve people and destroy our spiritual enemy’s works.

 We mustn’t abdicate our responsibility to serve people as God’s representatives, and we dare not entrust that responsibility to any government agency or political party.
 Doing so is irresponsible.